-Acknowledgements The authors would like to thank Emma Brakkee, Simon Brandhorst, Nathan Chen, Laure Flapan, Sam Grushevsky, Klaus Hulek, and Christopher Voll for helpful comments and stimulating conversations.
-Special thanks go to Giacomo Mezzedimi for his idea in the HK of K3^[n]-type of divisibility two case and to Pietro Beri for kindly pointing out a mistake in a previous version of this paper.
-Finally, we would also like to thank the anonymous referees for their many helpful comments and suggestions.
-D.A. is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project 530132094.
+Acknowledgements The authors would like to thank Pietro Beri, Emma Brakkee, Simon Brandhorst, Nathan Chen, Laure Flapan, Sam Grushevsky, and Klaus Hulek for helpful comments and stimulating conversations.
+We would like to thank Giacomo Mezzedimi for his idea in the HK of $K3^{[n]}$ -type of divisibility two case.
 I.B. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SFB-TRR 358/1 2023 - 491392403 and by the Fonds voor Wetenschappelijk Onderzoek - Vlaanderen (FWO, Research Foundation - Flanders) - G0D9323N.
-K.-W. L. was supported by the ERC Synergy Grant HyperK (ID: 854361) and is currently supported by the NSTC Research Grant (113-2115-M-029-003-MY3).
+K.-W. L. is supported by the ERC Synergy Grant HyperK (ID: 854361).